scarf-sh/docs/docs/package-analytics.md

 #### I distribute a package on npm, and scarf-js is in our dependency tree.
 Can I disable the analytics for my downstream dependents?

 Yes.
-By opting out of analytics via `package.json`, any package upstream will have analytics disbabled.
+By opting out of analytics via `package.json`, any package upstream will have analytics disabled.

 ```json5
 // your-package/package.json